Plebware/Plebware.github.io/author/news/_posts/2026-06-18-moonlighting-again.md

 Sharon was forced to discard much of the contents of her freezer, creating another setback at a time when every rand matters.

-🔥 Another Concern
+## 🔥 Another Concern

 Household gas supplies are now running dangerously low.

-Under normal circumstances this would have been manageable, but the unexpected financial losses have left little room for emergency spending.
+Under normal circumstances, this would have been manageable, but the unexpected financial losses have left little room for emergency spending.

 The challenge now is not merely surviving today's difficulties, but recovering from a chain of setbacks that arrived one after another.

-🙏 Looking Forward
+## 🙏 Looking Forward

 Despite everything, there are reasons for gratitude.